WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0_config.rst

 D         Dropped packet on RX   - Network hardware failure.
 (Check host NIC, cable, switch, etc...)
                                  - PCIe bus on host cannot sustain throughput.
 (Check ethtool -S <interface>).
                                  - CPU governor or other power management not configured correctly.
+                                 - Frame size might not work with the current NIC's MTU.
 U         Underflow on TX        - Samples are not being produced by user's application fast enough.
                                  - CPU governor or other power management not configured correctly.
 L         Late packet            - Samples are not being produced by user's application fast enough.
           (usually on MIMO TX)   - CPU governor or other power management not configured correctly.
                                  - Incorrect/invalid time_spec provided.
 S         Sequence error on TX   - Network hardware failure.
 (Check host NIC, cable, switch, etc...)
+                                 - Frame size might not work with the current NIC's MTU.
 ========= ====================== ====================================================================

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^